Mount Pleasant, South Carolina Therapists

 Mental Health Concerns in Mount Pleasant

 The residents of Mount Pleasant are by no means immune to mental illness.
-Although the country as whole struggles to address those who are experiencing mental health problems, there a few issues that are unique to the Mount Pleasant area.
+Although the country as a whole struggles to address those who are experiencing mental health problems, there are a few issues that are unique to the Mount Pleasant area.

 Homelessness and Incarceration of the Mentally Ill

-Unfortunately, individuals with a mental illness, especially those with a severe mental illness, are at risk of being incarcerated at some point of their lives as a result of the disorder.
+Unfortunately, individuals with a mental illness, especially those with a severe mental illness, are at risk of being incarcerated at some point in their lives as a result of the disorder.
 Not receiving treatment for one’s mental illness can lead to a variety of issues like substance abuse disorders and homelessness, and people may be jailed or imprisoned as a result of using illegal drugs, public intoxication, or other misbehaviors.
 One attempt on the end of Charleston County to address this issue is the opening of the Charleston Dorchester Mental Health Center which serves the homeless in the town of Mount Pleasant and surrounding areas.
 The clinic’s goal is to keep people with mental health issues out of jail and instead provide them with some care.